jonachu13/Covid-Data-Analysis/README.md

 ### Conclusional Insights
 - Europe had the highest total deaths, second to North America.
 - COVID has infected 611m people leading to 6m deaths globally
-- The global death percentage is 1.06%
+- The global death percentage caused by COVID is 1.06%